Danct12/linux-deploy-in-daily-use/log.md

 To run Polybar on XServer XSDL, you need to enable the default monitor, you can check out wiki for tutorial on how.

+# Day 23: (July 28, 2018)
+I realized that this phone turns very very hot if you use Linux on a phone without a block of ice or air conditioner, and never use chrome without them because as soon you launch chrome, chg_temp turns insta 60 degrees.

+Also, I'll start trying to run x86 apps through Wine in a few days, it should work hopefully, and this will mark as new stuffs that has done.
+Keep in mind that it'll be slow because you're trying to emulate x86 on a non-x86 architecture.

+I saw Exagear running x86 programs, sadly it's a commercial product and some people claims that QEMU + Wine is way more better.